-10.10 Reference of question to a Committee
+10.10 Reference of question to the Executive Board or a Committee

-Unless the Chairman decides otherwise, no discussion will take place on any question, but any Member may move that a matter raised by a question be referred to the appropriate Committee or Sub-Committee.
+Unless the Chairman decides otherwise, no discussion will take place on any question, but any Member may move that a matter raised by a question be referred to the Executive Board or the appropriate Committee or Sub-Committee.
 Once seconded, such a Motion will be voted on without discussion.